acyc99/IT_Equipment_Inventory/README.md

 http://localhost:9999/inventory-entry

-# IT Equipment Inventory
+# About IT Equipment Inventory Database Project
-Inspired by
+A web application that

 # db-config.js File (Personal Configuration File)
 ``` JavaScript